spotinst/help/src/docs/ocean-spark/tools-integrations/spark-connect.md

 }
 ```

-### Spark Connect launch using the Spark Connect plugin
+### Spark Connect Launch using the Spark Connect plugin

 ```json
 "sparkConf": {